OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Prague is renowned for its nightlife and from traditional taverns in Old Town to late-night lounges, and bars inspired by Ernest Hemingway and Charles Bukowski, the capital of the Czech Republic has something to suit every mood and budget.

 The Lokál pub chain is best known for serving premium pilsner beer out of specially treated tanks.
-This branch, on Dlouhá Street in the Old Town, is the largest of four and has an interior modelled after the Czech beer halls of the ’60s and ’70s.
+This branch, on Dlouhá Street in the Old Town, is the largest and has an interior modelled after the Czech beer halls of the ’60s and ’70s.
 In addition to fresh beer and simple local dishes, customers can sample traditional liqueurs served by the shot.
-This pub is as ideal for a relaxed afternoon pint as it is for kicking off a night out, as there are plenty of nightclubs in the vicinity.
+This pub is as ideal for a relaxed afternoon pint as it is for kicking off a night out as there are plenty of nightclubs in the vicinity.

 This cocktail bar in the culturally vibrant Vršovice district offers stellar drinks in a convivial atmosphere.
 The vast open space is decorated with a well-stocked bookshelf, which takes up an entire wall, and simple wooden tables and armchairs.
 Customers can enjoy inventive twists on classic cocktails, with each one named after other neighbourhood bars and enterprises in the community.

 Most Czech pubs tend to serve a single beer brand on draught, but this independent bar offers 32 different taps of craft beers, many of which rotate daily, along with hundreds of bottled ales.
 BeerGeek bar has its own in-house brand, Sibeeria Craft Brewery, as well as furnishings handcrafted by the owners.
 Food from the bar’s Flying Blue Monkey Kitchen includes sharing portions of chicken wings and other greasy snacks to accompany the brews.